alcidesrh/laravel-generic-resource/readme.md

 The main goal of this package is provide an agnostic ```GenericResource``` and ```GenericResourceCollection```.
 However this package provide also an agnostic ```GenericController``` which can be used to fetch data which not require a complex query or transformation and it will returned a ```GenericResource``` or ```GenericResourceCollection``` only with the fields that was requested or all fields if none was requested.

-It can help to not overload the app with routes and controller's functions for every small and simple data portion require dynamically front the front-end via ajax.
+It can help to not overload the app with routes and controller's functions for every small and simple data portion require dynamically in the front-end via ajax.

 The ```GenericController``` has five routes:
   ```php